Sound visualization and analysis¶

 Formant tracks are overlaid over the spectrogram, so the spectrogram must be visible to be able to display formants.
 By default,

 Phonometrica shows the first 4 formants (F1, F2, F3, F4), if they are defined.
-Phonometrica formant tracking algorithm is based
+Phonometrica’s formant tracking algorithm is based

-toolbar) allows you adjust the formant tracking algorithm’s parameters:
+toolbar) allows you to adjust the formant tracking algorithm’s parameters:

 Pitch track¶

 The pitch track is a two-dimensional representation of the sound which shows how pitch (measured in Hertz) changes over time.
-Phonometrica uses the SWIPE algorithm [CAM2007] for
+Phonometrica supports five pitch tracking algorithms: REAPER [TAL2014] (the default), Harvest [MOR2017], RAPT [TAL1995], SWIPE [CAM2007], and Praat [BOE1993].
+Reaper, Harvest, and RAPT come from the Speech Signal Processing Toolkit (SPTK); SWIPE and Praat are dedicated implementations.

-command (available from the pitch menu in the toolbar) allows you to adjust the algorithm’s parameters:
+The Pitch settings... command (available from the pitch menu in the toolbar) allows you to choose the algorithm and adjust its parameters:

 Intensity track¶